[Adapted from the Archives]

 “She watches over the affairs of her household and does not eat the bread of idleness.
 Her children arise and call her blessed; her husband also, and he praises her: ‘Many women do noble things, but you surpass them all.’
 Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.” – Proverbs 31: 27-30

 Whether we are mothers or not, we all have/had mothers.
 I hope yours was/is lovely, and Godly, and inspiring.
-Whichever is your situation, we have an opportunity to honor those who mother well and we have still other opportunities to love and forgive those who didn’t.
-My children are grown and I am not supposed to “mother” them now – a heart habit hard to break.
-Now that their childhood is over, I miss those years.
-Still, like my mom, I will encourage and pray and marvel at how God moves in their lives.
+Whichever is your situation, we have an opportunity to honor those who mother well and we have other opportunities to love and forgive those who didn’t so well.
+My children are grown, but “mothering” them still flows out at times.
+Now that their childhood is over, I miss those years (we forget the hard days, right?).
+Still, like my mom, I encourage and pray and marvel at how God moves in their lives.
 Grand-parenting is a sweet dividend to mothering – a season of pouring into those little hearts – wonder, love, and grace.

 Today, I share a bit out of Ruth Bell Graham’s lovely book Prayers from a Mother’s Heart.
 Wife of Billy Graham, with the Lord now, Mrs. Graham compiled some of her own poetry, her daughter’s, and that of other Godly moms.
 She touches on all seasons of growing up and mothering.
 May your seasons, mothers and mothered, be touched by God’s deepest wisdom and dearest kindnesses.

 “Lord, as I stand beside this crib, watching this little boy fall asleep…

 his blond curls sticking to his small, damp forehead, his chubby fingers wrapped tightly around his blanket,

 my heart is filled with emotion, wonder, and awe.
 I have so many dreams and ambitions for him.